adamharrison/lite-xl-terminal/README.md

 ## Status

 Currently pre-release; but mostly complete.
-Use at your own risk.

-Target release date is August 1st, 2023.
+Some small issues remain.
+Please feel free to post issues if you find something; but should work in most cases.

 ### Supported Shells